jstmemit/jstmemit-bot/readme.md

 4. Open `.env.example` file and fill in the required fields.
 Rename it to `.env` after you are done.

-5. In terminal/command prompt, run `npm install` from the installed directory
+5. In terminal/command prompt, run `npm install` and `npm i drizzle-kit` from the installed directory

+6. Confirm that database details in `.env` file are correct, then run `npx drizzle-kit push`

-6. Run `node bot.js` from the installed directory
+7. Run `node bot.js` from the installed directory

 If you have any difficulties, don't hesitate to ask for help in our [Discord server](https://discord.gg/5q5HP9UVWz).